Life Is But a Dream...

-Life Is but a Dream... is the upcoming eighth studio album by American heavy metal band Avenged Sevenfold, scheduled for release on June 2, 2023, through Warner Records.
-Its release is scheduled to come nearly seven years after its predecessor, The Stage (2016), marking the longest gap between studio albums for the band to date.
-Similar to The Stage, Life Is but a Dream... was produced by the band with Joe Barresi.
+Life Is But a Dream... is the eighth studio album by American heavy metal band Avenged Sevenfold, released on June 2, 2023, through Warner Records.
+Its release follows nearly seven years after its predecessor, The Stage (2016), marking the band's longest gap between studio albums to date.
+It is also the first album to feature contributions from their late drummer Jimmy "The Rev" Sullivan since Nightmare (2010).
+Similar to The Stage, Life Is But a Dream... was produced by the band with Joe Barresi.
+It marked the band's return to Warner following a legal dispute between the band and Warner Music in the mid-2010s.

-Production
+Life Is But a Dream... received acclaim from music critics for its themes, experimental approach, and blend of influences and genres.
+The album peaked at 13 on the Billboard 200, which was the band's lowest since City of Evil (2005).

+Background and recording

-Writing and recording for Life Is but a Dream... began in 2018 and commenced in 2022.
-Much of the album was written by the end of 2020, though the COVID-19 pandemic prolonged the album's recording stage, primarily due to concerns about traveling during the pandemic.
+Writing and recording for Life Is But a Dream... commenced in 2018 and was completed in 2022.
+Recording took place at Henson Recording Studios in Los Angeles, producer Joe Barresi's House of Compression studio in Pasadena, California, and Costa Mesa Recording Studios in Costa Mesa, California.
+The band had finished recording much of the album's material by the end of 2020, though the COVID-19 pandemic prolonged the album's recording stage, primarily due to concerns about traveling.
 The band also expressed dissatisfaction towards the idea of releasing the album without being able to promote it with a tour.

-The album was considered by Avenged Sevenfold singer M. Shadows to be 70 percent complete in February 2021, with items such as mixing and recording orchestral sections still remaining.
-The recording of the orchestral sections were finished in February 2022, with drummer Brooks Wackerman touting on social media that the album was now 90 percent complete.
+Lead vocalist M. Shadows claimed the album was 70 percent complete in February 2021, with items such as mixing and recording orchestral sections still needing to be done.
+The band recorded with 78-piece San Bernardino Symphony orchestra at the Sony Scoring Stage in Culver City, California.
+The recording of the orchestral sections was completed in February 2022, with drummer Brooks Wackerman touting on social media that the album was now 90 percent complete.
 Andy Wallace, the band's longtime mixer, finished mixing the album in September 2022, with Wackerman stating on social media that the album would now be ready for release in 2023.

-The album was inspired by the writing and philosophy of Albert Camus.
+Composition

+Musically, Life Is But a Dream... has been described as avant-garde metal and progressive metal.
+Lyrically, the album was inspired by the writing and philosophy of Albert Camus, with existentialism and absurdism being two major themes throughout the album.
+Camus' 1942 novella The Stranger was particularly influential on the lyrics for songs like "Nobody".
+Shadows and guitarist Synyster Gates created a demo for "Nobody" after being inspired by a painting, also titled "Nobody", created by Wes Lang, who later led the art direction and created the cover art for Life Is But a Dream...
+M. Shadows has also stated about the band's direction that the album's music was greatly inspired by electronic music and hip hop.
+Shadows and Gates were also largely inspired by their experiences with psychedelic drugs, particularly 5-MeO-DMT.